-In a sample of 25 students, out of a total population of greater than 250 students tested for compliance in fiscal year 2012, there were nine students for which the College did not comply with the student status changes reporting requirement.
-For these students, the change of status submitted to the National Student Loan Data System ("NSLDS") ranged from 68 to 136 days late.
-For 4 of the nine students no SSCR notifications of the student's status change had occurred as of June 30, 2012.
+In a sample of 25 students, out of a total population of greater than 250 students tested for compliance in fiscal year 2013, there were ten students for which the College did not comply with the student status changes reporting requirement.
+For these students, the change of status submitted to the National Student Loan Data System ("NSLDS") ranged from 63 to 169 days late.